 - Professional Liability Insurance

 - Continuing Education Travel Reimbursement

 UVA OPTOMETRY RESIDENCY APPLICATION REQUIREMENTS

 - Apply for the matching service through the ORMatch: https://natmatch.com/ormatch/

 - b) Letter of intent

 - c) Official optometry school transcript

-- d) Official NBEO scores
+- d) Official NBEO scores, as available

 - e) Three letters of recommendation